 Who We Are

-Is to revive, renew and restore confidence, empowerment and self-esteem in every individual facing a cancer diagnosis.
+To revive, renew, and restore confidence, health, and well-being in every individual and family.

-Is to improve cancer prevention, screening and survival among underserved, low-income communities and to be the comprehensive link between healthcare providers, cancer patients and their families and community resources.
+Is to improve health prevention, screening and survival among undeserved, low-income communities and to be the comprehensive link between healthcare providers, cancer patients and their families and community resources.